The tabbed sections below outlines our support processes and recommended best practices for managing Cases with Genesys Customer Care.

 Leaving a Message on Chat

-If you request to Chat with a Case Owner who is unable to accept your Chat at that moment, you can leave a message.
-The Case Owner will then contact you.
+If you request to Chat with a Case Owner (or an available agent, if the case owner is unavailable) who is unable to accept your Chat at that moment, you can leave a contact phone number so that we can get back to you.

 Case Status Definitions